Lwam89/Crowdfunding_ETL-challenge/README.md

-Building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions after transforming the data, create 4 CSV files and use the CSV file data to create an ERD and a table schema load CSV files to Postgres db the overall project is broken into 4 subsections.
+Building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions after transforming the data, create 4 CSV files and use the CSV file data to create an ERD and a table schema load CSV files to resources db the overall project is broken into 4 subsections.

 # Subsection 1: Create Category, Subcategory Dataframes